EmilioGarzia/Private_Stream/README.md

 !["screenshot of view"](static/SVG/screenshot.png)

-⚠: The "SELEZIONA" button showed into the screen has been removed with a patch.
+⚠: The "SELEZIONA" button showed into the screenshot has been removed with a patch.

 # Developer